mianguyen/Emotional-Support-Conversation/README.md

 * torch | 1.7.1
 * python | 3.7

-**Please use Transformer from our repo, because we adapted transformers to our generation task.
+**Please use transformers from our repo, because we adapted transformers to our generation task.
 The main files we changed are:**
 * transformer/generation_utils.py
 * transformer/models/blenderbot_small